BatelOved/Analyzing-DataCenter-Workloads/docs/sysbench_analysis.md

 #### QPS per Thread Count and Architecture

-`TODO` - To emphasize why does this analysis important, and that the sysbench_testname is oltp_read_write.

 - **Intel Architecture Results:**

 ![Alt Text](utils/sysbench/intel_qps_per_thread_count.png "Intel QPS per Thread Count")

-`TODO` - Add explaination about that the more the thread count increases also the qps until the increase becomes smaller and smaller.
-And also processors with more cores/vCPU produce higher qps.
-And to talk about the ratios.
-Also to add theoretical reasons for that so later we could examine them.
-And to think why it makes sense.

 - **ARM Architecture Results:**

 ![Alt text](utils/sysbench/arm_qps_per_thread_count.png "ARM QPS per Thread Count")

-`TODO` - The same.

 - **Comparison:**

-`TODO` - Add line of the theoretical line of multiplying the qps for multiplyied number of threads.

 ![Alt text](utils/sysbench/intel&arm_qps_per_thread_count.png "Intel and ARM QPS per Thread Count")